Dr. Karen Stote

 Karen was awarded the competitive Joseph-Armand Bombardier Canada Graduate Scholarship from the Social Sciences and Humanities Research Council of Canada at both the Masters and Doctoral level.
 Her doctoral thesis, entitled An Act of Genocide: Eugenics, Indian Policy, and the Sterilization of Aboriginal Women in Canada, was nominated for the Governor Generalís Gold Medal Award for Academic Excellence in Graduate Studies, in 2012.
-A manuscript based on this work is currently under peer review with the University of Manitoba Press.
+A manuscript based on this work is forthcoming with Fernwood Publishing.
 Her writing has also appeared in the American Indian Culture and Research Journal, and for many years she has collaborated on various audio and other educational projects seeking to educate the public on Indigenous-Settler issues.

 Courses for 2014-2015

 WS301h Women, Reproductive Health Policy and Reproductive Justice

 WS301j Women and Environmental(In) Justice